 Audio guides are available for hire at the entrance.
 Costing 22 PLN (at the time of writing), it is an affordable way to learn more about the significance of this Polish landmark.
 Admission to the Royal Castle of Warsaw is free on Sundays but expect a bigger crowd than usual.

-After exploring the interior of the Royal Castle, don’t miss the gorgeous garden in the back.
+After exploring the interior of the Castle, don’t miss the gorgeous garden in the back.
 The spacious lawn is a popular spot for hanging out, especially on the weekends.

 4. Warsaw Uprising Museum (2 Hours)